 - Paroxysmal: Paroxysmal AF is defined as AF that terminates spontaneously or with intervention within seven days of onset.
-Episodes may recur with variable frequency. - Persistent: Persistent AF is defined as AF that fails to self-terminate within seven days.
+Episodes may recur with variable frequency. - Persistent: Update Nov 2020 Persistent AF is defined as any documented episode of AF that fails to terminate, with or without intervention, within seven days of onset of atrial fibrillation.
+Persistent AF is defined as AF that fails to self-terminate within seven days.
 Episodes often require pharmacologic or electrical cardioversion to restore sinus rhythm.
-Included in this category are Persistent Afib, Early Persistent Afib, Long-Standing Persistent Afib, Permanent Afib, and Chronic Afib.
-Data Source: Heart Rhythm.
+Included in this category are Persistent Afib, Early Persistent Afib, Long-Standing Persistent Afib, Permanent Afib, and Chronic Afib.Data Source: Heart Rhythm.
 2017;S1547